barebox/barebox/Documentation/user/bootchooser.rst

 counter must be reset to its default.
 There are different flags in the *bootchooser* which control resetting the ``remaining_attempts`` counter, controlled by the ``global.bootchooser.reset_attempts`` variable.
-It holds a list of space separated flags.
+It holds a list of space-separated flags.
 Possible values are:

 - empty: counters will never be reset
 - ``power-on``: The ``remaining_attempts`` counters of all enabled boot targets are reset